Guidance on Invasive Non-Native Species

 INNS are estimated to cost the British economy over £1.7 billion every year.

-What are the PLA doing?
+What is the PLA doing?

 "improve biodiversity of sites recognised for their wildlife interest and the connections between them" and "improve water quality by a range of measures including reduced litter in the river".